 Carson, a Passionate Gymnast, Overcomes a Torn Meniscus

-While she felt most at home on the gymnasium floor, Carson Nolan was experiencing nagging pain due to a torn meniscus and kneecap tracking problem.
+While she felt most at home on the gymnasium floor, Carson was experiencing nagging pain due to a torn meniscus and kneecap tracking problem.
 Her care team at Children’s Healthcare of Atlanta coached her through surgery and physical therapy so she could compete again.

 Since she was in the first grade, gymnastics has been Carson’s passion.
 “What I love the most about the sport is floor exercise,” she says.
 “It gives me the freedom to express myself through unique choreography and dance elements.
 And the joy of performing my routine is a feeling I’ll never forget.”